 - Whether you have other medical conditions

 Most likely, your doctor will suggest a "1-2-3" approach.
-You'll start with topical creams and ointments.
+You'll start with creams and ointments for your skin.
 If they aren't enough, you might move on to light therapy.
-If your psoriasis still isn't under control, you might try pills or biologic drugs.
+If your psoriasis still isn't under control, you may try pills or biologic drugs.
 Or your doctor may think a different approach will work better for you.

 Psoriasis treatments include:

 Light therapy (phototherapy).
 Exposing your skin to the sun or other ultraviolet light can improve your symptoms.
 You do this at a doctor's office or with a phototherapy unit at home.
-Newer techniques use a laser, which can target a small area with very focused UVB light.
+Newer techniques use a laser, which can target a small area with a highly focused UVB light.

 Oral drugs.
-For psoriasis that doesn't respond to other treatments, pills such as methotrexate, cyclosporine, and Soriatane may help.
-They are usually reserved for moderate to severe psoriasis, because the side effects can be severe and need more careful watching by a doctor.
+For psoriasis that doesn't respond to other treatments, pills like methotrexate, cyclosporine, Otezla, and Soriatane may help.
+They're usually reserved for moderate to severe psoriasis, because the side effects can be harsh.
+Your doctor will need to keep a close watch on you.

 Biologic drugs.
 These can improve psoriasis when nothing else does.
-And they seem to have fewer side effects than the pills used to treat psoriasis.
-But most biologics work by suppressing your immune system, so serious infections and even cancer are risks, though rare.
+They seem to have fewer side effects than some other medications, too.
+But most of them work by suppressing your immune system, so serious infections and even cancer are risks, though rare ones.
 Biologics used to treat psoriasis include Enbrel, Humira, Remicade, and Stelara.

 Alternative Medicine for Psoriasis

-There are many alternative methods on the market that claim to treat psoriasis, including vitamins, enemas, acupuncture, shark cartilage, and emu oil.
-There are even spas where you can relax in a hot pool while little fish eat psoriasis plaques off your body.
+Many alternative methods on the market claim to treat psoriasis, including vitamins, enemas, acupuncture, shark cartilage, and emu oil.
+You can even go to a spa where you relax in a hot pool while little fish eat psoriasis plaques off your body.

-You may be tempted to try one if standard treatments don't seem to help you.
+You may be tempted to try something like this if standard treatments don't seem to help you.
 But keep in mind that no alternative approach has been proven to help, and some may not be safe.

 Check with your doctor before you try anything.
 Even some herbal supplements and drugstore treatments can be risky -- more so if you use them with other treatments.
-Don't assume that "natural" means "safe" or trust treatments that claim to be a cure.
+Don't assume that "natural" means "safe."
+Don't trust treatments that claim to be a cure, either.